Search MENU

 • If you have left school, you are able to work full-time.

-• Your parents can’t change your name unless you consent to it.
+• Your parents cannot change your name unless you consent to it.
 If you are married or in a civil union, you can change your name or make a will.

 • You can apply for a firearms licence.